sgf14/java-maven-notes/java-maven-notes/web/notes/cloud/AWS/AWS_createJavaProj.md

 in AWS creating a java project:

-quickstart- Glassfish server
+[ OLD-OLD- need to load aws word doc to here- or retrofit this] quickstart- Glassfish server
 1) Elastic bean stalk-
   1-1) keep the sample project first.  pick Docker/glassfish.  do simple launch initially, then upload your project later